christiansandberg/canopen/README.rst

     network.add_node(node)

     # Connect to the CAN bus
-    # Arguments are passed to python-can's can.interface.Bus() constructor
+    # Arguments are passed to python-can's can.Bus() constructor
     # (see https://python-can.readthedocs.io/en/latest/bus.html).
     network.connect()
     # network.connect(bustype='socketcan', channel='can0')